 Don’t just discuss mental health with your loved one.
-They are still themselves and still have their same likes as before so it is important to remember that.
+They are still themselves and still have the same likes as before so it is important to remember that.
 Most people don’t want to be defined by their mental health problems so keep talking about the things you always have done.
-Keep doing the things you have always done together, unless they don’t feel like they can at that moment.
-Treat your loved with respect for the person who they are, that will help them to rebuild their self-esteem which their mental health problem may have seriously damaged.
+Keep doing the things you have always done together unless they don’t feel like they can at that moment.
+Treat your loved ones with respect for the person who they are, that will help them to rebuild their self-esteem which their mental health problem may have seriously damaged.

 Look After Yourself